Higher Capacities, Lower TCO & Improved QoS

 The act of implementing Zone Storage on the host allows the system software and hardware to work together more efficiently by eliminating the multiple (duplicated) levels of indirection required for logical to physical mapping between the host and the SSD controller and the file system to the device.
 ZNS also reduces the need for over-provisioning and removes the issues associated with write amplification and QoS variability.
 In short ZNS addresses the issues of scale, QoS and TCO which hinder conventional SSDs.

-Zoned Name Spaces is an extension of the NVMe™standard.
-This technology allows us to offer SSDs that are zoned similarly to HDDs, thereby allowing all storage, whether it be HDD or SSD, to be seen as though it were one technology.
-The Zoned Storage Initiative offers the ability to leverage both SMR and ZNS technologies, open source standards, and purpose-built computing in a disaggregated environment.
+Zoned Storage consists of SMR for HDDs and ZNS for SSDs.
+Zoned Named Spaces is an extension of the NVMe™ standard.
+This technology allows us to offer SSDs that are zoned similarly to SMR HDDs, thereby allowing HDD and SSD storage to be seen as though it were one technology.
+Zoned Storage leverages both SMR and ZNS technologies and open source standards to enhance data center scaling.

 With a unified software framework, data can be intelligently placed on both SMR HDDs and ZNS SSDs to increase storage capacity, lower TCO and improve QoS.
 With Zoned Storage, data center and cloud providers can more cost effectively scale storage for the zettabyte age.